bklogic/ServiceBuilder/resources/GettingStarted.md

    ![New Query Service](./images/generate-query-service.png)

 2. Compose input
-    - Copy and paste the following into `input.json` file and save.
+    - Copy and paste the following into `input.json` file, save and review.

     ```json
     {